nilportugues/eloquent-repository/README.md

 ### One EloquentRepository for All Eloquent Models

 While **this is not the recommended way**, as a repository should only return one kind of Business objects, this implementation may allow you to go RAD.
+For instance, this works well with Laravel projects.

 Bare in mind that your code will be coupled with Eloquent, **this being implementation brings many downsides**, such as **loosing the possibility to have switchable repositories.**